 Starting a successful dropshipping business has become an increasingly popular foray for new entrepreneurs.
 If done right, such a venture can be very lucrative and scalable.
 It is, therefore, no surprise that dropshipping is one of the most sought after ways to make money online in 2019.

-Being your own boss, working from wherever you want, and having access to a global market: these are all perks of having your own ecommerce store.
+Being your own boss, working from wherever you want, and having access to a global market: these are all perks of having your own eCommerce store.
 Honestly, I can write an entire ebook on how the internet has transformed the way we work and live, with new success stories emerging all the time.
-However, starting an online store isn’t a walk in the park…
+However, starting an online business isn’t a walk in the park…

 … it’s hard work.

 Generally, it requires a good understanding of things like marketing, logistics and fulfillment, to name a few, but focusing on these areas before you even get started can be stressful.
 Then, you have to chalk out a plan for inventory storage, which can pose an even bigger challenge if you plan to operate from home.